Rancho de los Palos Verdes: Frank A. Vanderlip

 The Vanderlip sold a portion of their land to the Great Lakes Carbon Corporation in 1953.
 They had purchased the land for the purpose of mining the eventually failed to mine anything of substance so they hired architects to further build the land “Palos verdes estates had incorporated in 1939 and just prior to the great building boom in the late 1950s and early 1960s the cities of Rolling Hills and Rolling Hills estates both incorporated in 1957.”

 In Rancho Palos verdes there is a park in dedication to Frank A Vanderlip and his vision for the peninsula all those years ago.
 The park sits on “0.48 acres of land and has unobstructed views of the ocean.”

 The house that Frank Vanderlip built for him and his family still stands in its original condition.
 The property sits atop 11.5 acres is named after Frank Vanderlip's long time wife.
 The actual home was built in 1926 and consists of 7,700 square feet.
 “The Tuscan-style architecture and furnishings were inspired by his several trips to Europe, including a cruise through the Mediterranean with his wife.”

 The Palos Verdes Project

 The Palos Verdes Project was started in 1922 by a group of men who wanted to revitalize Frank Vanderlips dream which had been put on hold due to illness and World War One.
 While Vanderlip continued his support of the creation of Palos Verdes he pulled his interest in 1922 and sold his acreage to E.G Lewis.
-Vanderlip managed to find the best to develop the area this included the famed landscape artists the Olmsted Brothers as well as E.G Lewis who would promote the land.
-The next man that he would hire to be a part of the Palos verdes project was Charles Cheney and he would act as the City Planner.
+Vanderlip recruited famed landscape artists the Olmsted Brothers for development and E.G Lewis to promote the land.
+The next man that Vanderlip would hire for the Palos verdes project was Charles Cheney to act as City Planner.
 He is quoted with having envisioned the land as "The ideal residential suburb…where on could build his home…without fear that the neighborhood would ever be unsightly or undesirable."